-You’re extremely busy but drop everything to attend a required meeting.
+You’re extremely busy but have just been asked to drop everything to attend a required meeting.
 When you arrive in a timely manner, only half the participants are present.
-Worse yet, the first 15 minutes of the meeting is taken up with small talk about someone’s recent low golf score.
-When the meeting does start, there is no agenda and a long-winded monologue, essentially summarizing a document you’ve already read, is presented.
-Two hours later you leave and realize that you have not only learned nothing new and were never asked for your opinion but wasted two hours of your time in the process.
+Worse yet, the first 15 minutes of the meeting are taken up with small talk about someone’s recent win on the golf course When the meeting does start, there is no agenda, but there is a long-winded monologue, essentially summarizing a document you’ve already read.
+Two hours later you leave and realize that you have not only learned nothing new and were never asked for your opinion but also wasted two hours when you could have been doing something else.
 If this sounds familiar, you’re not alone.
 Most American workers find most meetings to be a waste of time.
-Fortunately, managing meetings isn’t difficult and managing effective meetings is something nearly all managers and leaders could do if they adopted just a few guidelines.
+Fortunately, managing meetings is something nearly all managers and leaders could do if they simply adopted just a few guidelines.

-Camille Preston, the founder and CEO or AIM Leadership, has spent two decades working as an executive coach to some of the nation’s top executives.
+Camille Preston, the founder, and CEO of AIM Leadership, has spent two decades working as an executive coach.
 As someone committed to helping others achieve more with less–less time, money and energy–Preston is highly attuned to the problem of what she calls, “meeting hell.”
 In a recent article in Forbes, she emphasized, “Beyond the fact that meetings frequently do not yield the results they should yield, there is evidence that setting up meetings is also a time-consuming process — one that few of us know how to manage effectively.
 By one estimate, 40% of employees spend 30 minutes a day just searching for meeting space.
 Factor in other meeting-related tasks (e.g., setting up media equipment, ordering fresh coffee, water and snacks and ensuring everyone knows where the meeting is taking place) and the drain of meetings on one’s staff and resources is something that we simply can’t afford to ignore.”

 ASSIST: Managing Meetings With Impact